LinkedIn Ads

 1. Click view details on the ad to identify the targeted locations.

-impressions by country in linkedin ads library
+impressions by country in linkedin ads library for a udemy ad

 Write down any interesting target countries and/or languages your competitors are targeting that you might consider reaching with localization campaigns.